 - YuYu Hakusho had a minor villain with a swastika tattooed on his forehead.
 This was removed in the English dub.

 - Lampshaded in Lanipator's Abridged Series.
 Yusuke calls the villain a skinhead, and when the villain reacts with wonderment, Yusuke asks him how he couldn't see that one coming, pointing that he is both bald and has a swastika on his forehead.
 It then gets a further twist, as the villain starts explaining at length how his swastika is not German but Buddhist, and Yusuke attacks him while he monologues, telling him afterwards that he was perfectly aware of the difference but needed a distraction.

 - Manji of Blade of the Immortal has the swastika on the back of his clothes as a reference to immortality.
-In fact, "manji" is the Japanese name for the swastika symbol (though the symbol itself is reversed to point counter-clockwise).
 In the original version, it's drawn in the "Nazi direction", but in the English translation it was flipped to the "Buddhist direction".

 - In Bleach, Ichigo's bankai incorporates a swastika into the sword's guard.
 The swastika itself is used in writing the word "bankai"—卍解—making Zangetsu's release a kind of visual pun.

 - In One Piece, a swastika was incorporated in the crest of the Whitebeard pirates.
 This was changed in the anime to crossbones in a + shape.
 The manga later Retconned the symbol to match.

 - In Naruto Neji's curse-seal is a swastika.
 It's left alone in the manga, but the anime changed it to an X.